ExtraHop/code-examples/README.md

 ### lambda-traffic-mirror

-This Python script automatically mirrors traffic from EC2 instances to your ExtraHop Reveal(x) 360 sensors.
+This Python script automatically mirrors traffic from EC2 instances to your ExtraHop sensors.
+This script has been deprecated and is replaced by the traffic mirroring CloudFormation template.

-For more information, see [Automate traffic mirroring for Reveal(x) 360 with Lambda](https://docs.extrahop.com/current/lambda-traffic-mirror/).
+For more information about this script, see [Automate traffic mirroring with AWS Lambda](https://docs.extrahop.com/9.5/lambda-traffic-mirror/).
+For information about the CloudFormation template, see [Automate AWS Traffic Mirroring with CloudFormation](https://docs.extrahop.com/current/lambda-traffic-mirror/).

 ### migrate-detection-hiding